HTTPArchive/almanac.httparchive.org/src/content/en/2024/http.md

 This means that 9-10% (or over 20 million) of all considered pages in our dataset indicate HTTP/3 support through DNS.
 However, this does not automatically mean that HTTP/3 is also actually used by the browser.
 As we showed in the first image of this chapter, only about 7% (desktop) to 9% (mobile) of pages were actually loaded over HTTP/3.
 This is definitely in the same order of magnitude as the DNS HTTPS adoption, but not quite the same.

-This can have many different reasons, including networks blocking the newer protocol, HTTP/3 somehow losing the "race" to a HTTP/2 connection (we'll discuss this in the next section, [Other considerations](#other-considerations)), the DNS HTTPS record being misconfigured, the DNS response for the record being delayed, the HTTP/2 connection being reused due to <a hreflang="en" href="https://blog.cloudflare.com/connection-coalescing-with-origin-frames-fewer-dns-queries-fewer-connections/">connection coalescing</a>, etc. Still, it shows that this newer/alternative method of indicating HTTP/3 support early in the page loading process has strong potential to improve upon the `alt-svc` approach!
+This can have many different reasons, including: networks blocking the newer protocol, HTTP/3 somehow losing the "race" to a HTTP/2 connection (we'll discuss this in the next section, [Other considerations](#other-considerations)), the DNS HTTPS record being misconfigured, the DNS response for the record being delayed, the HTTP/2 connection being reused due to <a hreflang="en" href="https://blog.cloudflare.com/connection-coalescing-with-origin-frames-fewer-dns-queries-fewer-connections/">connection coalescing</a>.
+Still, it shows that this newer/alternative method of indicating HTTP/3 support early in the page loading process has strong potential to improve upon the `alt-svc` approach!
 This is especially true for our Web Almanac methodology, as we confirmed that 99% of all page loads observed over HTTP/3 were indeed triggered by the presence of DNS HTTPS records (the 1% discrepancy is a bit weird though, and a good topic for future analysis).

 It is also interesting to compare this to <a hreflang="en" href="https://www.netmeister.org/blog/https-rrs.html#current-use">similar research done by Jan Schaumann in October 2023</a>, who found that for over 100 million tested domains, only about 4% provided HTTPS records, which increased to a whopping 25%+ for the top 1 million domains on the Tranco list.
 He <a hreflang="en" href="https://www.netmeister.org/blog/https-rrs.html#iphints">concluded</a> that DNS HTTPS record adoption is "effectively driven by Cloudflare setting the records by default on all of their domains".
 This would be in-line with our previous findings that it is the big CDNs that drive new feature adoption, so let's see what our data says: